tweedegolf/async-inspect/gdb_backend/README.md

    ```
 3. Run the following GDB commands to start the TUI
    ```
-   (gdb) source embassy_inspect.py
+   (gdb) source inspect_embassy.py
-   (gdb) tui layout embassy_inspect
+   (gdb) tui layout inspect_embassy
    (gdb) continue
    ```
-4. The embassy inspect TUI should now open at the top of the GDB window, you will have to use it via
+4. The inspect-embassy TUI should now open at the top of the GDB window, you will have to use it via
    a mouse as GDB does not pass key presses along.

 > [!TIP]